plops/cl-cpp-generator2/example/154_stm32/article.md

 - voltage source and buffer
 - without buffer impedance (STM32F407) is 15kOhm, i.e. charging the
   10pF capacitive load of the pad takes 1.8us for full swing

+- use DMA triggered by timer for high speed conversions
+- takes 4 ABP cycles (in our case 170MHz). does that mean 42.5MSps is possible? not exactly (28.8Msps or 30.9Msps with DMA double data mode)

+- DMA double data mode transfers two 12-bit sets at once, resulting in lower bus occupation

+- timers may run faster than ABP clock but DAC captures trigger only at its ABP clock, i.e. even with a good timer the DAC output will jitter